jakobvaa/trello-relative-due-date/src/README.md

 	* add description of issue
 	* click on save

-We will contact the GC when the issue is resolved and update your board accordingly, if needed and close the issue.
+We will contact the GC when the issue is resolved and update your board accordingly, if needed, and close the issue.

+Alternatively you can contact us direct: CIS-CO-TOOL-SUPPORT@LISTSERV.IEEE.ORG

 <h2 id='tutorial'>Trello 101</h2>